gamchoduho/2025_DOO-HO-CHOI_supplementary_file/scripts/data/processed/README.md

 # Processed Data
-Processed datasets used for analysis and evaluation.
+This directory is reserved for processed datasets used in analysis.
+No files are provided in the current release.